 3. Company Culture and Wellbeing Survey Question Examples

-Company culture surveys measure the point of view of employees.
-They are designed to assess company core values and whether they align with employees’ values.
+Company culture surveys measure how employees truly experience the workplace day to day.
+They help organizations understand whether stated values match reality and how culture is perceived across teams.
+These surveys are designed to assess company core values and whether they align with employees’ own beliefs and expectations.
+When used effectively in company surveys for employees, they can highlight gaps between intention and experience and guide meaningful improvements.
 Let’s take a look at a few example questions.

 - Executives at my organization contribute to a positive work culture